In August 2018 (last year), I turned 29. Thank you I’ve reached life this far.

 What are the things you can control?
 Focus on them.

-9. We lack understanding of the human nature.
+9. We lack an understanding of human nature

 One reason our world is messed up is because we don’t fully understand the way our mind works.
 We don’t fully understand our actions.
 We don’t fully understand the human nature.